zekusmaximus/VA_MANUSCRIPT/scenes/ch03-sc02-the-verdant-network.md

       "That can't be right," she muttered, running another diagnostic.
 The numbers didn't change.
 The city's neural grid wasn't just being accessed, it was being systematically mapped.
 Each anomaly she'd tracked formed part of a larger pattern, like someone taking a perfect digital impression of Luminara's nervous system.
       Her tablet chimed.
 Anonymous packet—encryption elegant, alive, adapting around her probes.
 The base structure was hers and Veltri's, once; this version had shed its lab manners.
 Wilder.
 Curious.
       "Interesting choice," a voice said behind her.
 "Using the old neural pathways to trace the new ones."
       Amara turned.
-A woman stepped from morning mist, skin traced with faint phosphorescent lines—instrumentation, not ornament.
+Nia stepped from the morning mist, skin traced with faint phosphorescent lines—instrumentation, not ornament.
 Data moved there.
-      "Nia," the woman introduced herself.
-"But you already knew that from the Network messages."
+      "You already knew that from the Network messages."
       "I wasn't sure you were real," Amara admitted.
 "The data patterns you sent..."
       "Are happening everywhere."
 Another figure appeared: tall, thin, with fingers that moved constantly over a hidden interface.
-"I'm Jin.
-Network security.
-And you're not the only one who's noticed."
+Jin—Network security.
+"And you're not the only one who's noticed."
       Jin's gesture knit light into grids—Luminara and cities beyond—meshes pulsing with the same disciplined disruptions.
       "Corporate optimization protocols," a familiar voice added.
 Ravi stepped into view, his usual control room precision replaced by something more urgent.
 "But look at the pattern beneath the pattern."
       He tipped the map; Amara's breath caught.
 Beneath sanctioned flows ran other networks—unofficial connections and improvised solutions the programs were methodically mapping.